Kuniwak/TestableDesignExample/README_ja.md

     /**
      Push the specified UIViewController to the held UINavigationController.
      */
-    func navigate(to viewController: UIViewController)
+    func navigate(to viewController: UIViewController, animated: Bool)

     /**
      Push the specified UIViewController to the held UINavigationController.
      This class present an alert when the specified UIViewController is nil.
      */
-    func navigateWithFallback(to viewController: UIViewController?)
+    func navigateWithFallback(to viewController: UIViewController?, animated: Bool) }
-}